LouiseSteward/learn/newborn-care/text/quiz-02.md

 ---
-title: Test 2.
+title: Quiz 2.
 Assessing gestational age and size at birth
 style: test
 ---

-## Test 2: Assessing gestational age and size at birth
+## Quiz 2: Assessing gestational age and size at birth

 1. Gestation is measured from:
 	-	The day of conception